YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Figure 6.
 Partial data set of 'text' feature.

-**Observation:** We observed each instance has mixed data such as upper/lower cases, url, emojis.
+**Observation:** We observed each sample has mixed data such as upper/lower cases, url, emojis.

 Figure 7 shows changes after cleaning meaningless data.